A Hiroshima survivor’s voice against nuclear weapons

 A voice for the future

-Today, Kodama continues to speak out with a sense of responsibility.
+Today, Kodama continues to speak out, driven by a sense of responsibility.
 She is an advocate of peace and of a world without nuclear weapons.
 She became a leading voice of Nihon Hidankyo, crisscrossing Japan and the world to share her testimony.
 She has spoken in schools, at international conferences, and at the United Nations.

 In recent years, the threat of nuclear weapons has returned to global headlines.
 Conflicts in Ukraine and the Middle East, rising tensions in East Asia, and a global arms races have reignited fears of a nuclear escalation.